 Leader leases: reading the latest data in case of a network partition

-- The leader is network-partitioned away from its followers
+- The leader is network-partitioned away from its followers.

-- A new leader is elected
+- A new leader is elected.

-- The client writes a new value and the new leader replicates it
+- The client writes a new value and the new leader replicates it.

 - The client reads a stale value from the old leader.

-With every leader-to-follower message (AppendEntries in Raft's terminology), whether replicating new entries or even an empty heartbeat message, the leader sends a "leader lease" request as a time interval, e.g. could be "I want a 2-second lease".
-The lease duration is usually a system-wide parameter.
-For each peer, the leader also keeps track of the lease expiration time corresponding to each pending request (i.e. time when the request was sent + lease duration), which is stored in terms of local monotonic time (CLOCK_MONOTONIC in Linux).
-The leader considers itself as a special case of a "peer" for this purpose.
-Then, as it receives responses from followers, it maintains the majority-replicated watermark of these expiration times as stored at request sending time.
-The leader adopts this majority-replicated watermark as its lease expiration time, and uses it when deciding whether it can serve consistent read requests or accept writes.
+AppendEntriesin Raft's terminology), whether replicating new entries or even an empty heartbeat message, the leader sends a leader lease request as a time interval (for example, "I want a 2-second lease").
+The lease duration is usually a system wide parameter.
+For each peer, the leader also keeps track of the lease expiration time corresponding to each pending request (for example, time when the request was sent plus lease duration), which is stored in terms of what is known as local monotonic time (CLOCK_MONOTONIC in Linux).
+The leader considers itself as a special case of a peer for this purpose.
+Then, as the leader receives responses from followers, it maintains the majority-replicated watermark of these expiration times as stored at request sending time.
+The leader adopts this majority-replicated watermark as its lease expiration time and uses it when deciding whether it can serve consistent read requests or accept writes.

-When a follower receives the above Raft RPC, it reads the value of its current monotonic clock, adds the provided lease interval to that, and remembers this lease expiration time, also in terms of its local monotonic time.
+When a follower receives the previously described Raft RPC, it reads the value of its current monotonic clock, adds the provided lease interval to that, and remembers this lease expiration time, also in terms of its local monotonic time.
 If this follower becomes the new leader, it is not allowed to serve consistent reads or accept writes until any potential old leader's lease expires.

 AppendEntriesrequest on the receiving server: at least this amount of time has to pass since the receipt of this request before the recipient can service up-to-date requests in case it becomes a leader.
-This part of the algorithm is needed so that we can prove that a new leader will always know about any old leader's majority-replicated lease.
-This is analogous to Raft's correctness proof: there is always a server ("the voter") that received a lease request from the old leader and voted for the new leader, because the two majorities must overlap.
+This part of the algorithm is needed so that it can be proven that a new leader will always know about any old leader's majority-replicated lease.
+This is analogous to Raft's correctness proof: there is always a server (the voter) that received a lease request from the old leader and voted for the new leader, because the two majorities must overlap.